 If we were really lucky, we’d get to go to the video store and rent a movie, trying to contain our raging curiosity about what kind of VHS tapes were behind that curtained-off area.
 If we were unlucky, some asshole had “forgotten” to rewind so we had to wait an extra five minutes before we could watch.

 2. Cartoons were a special Saturday morning ritual, not an everyday occurrence.

-We’d pour a bowl of cereal – which still had awesome prizes in the box, by the way, the standard by which we chose what cereal to buy – and watch Jem and the Holograms and the Muppet Babies (we make our dreams come tru-uuue) and Warner Brothers cartoons and USA Cartoon Express, and wish He-Man and She-Ra would hook up even though they were actually, like, siblings or something.
+We’d pour a bowl of cereal – which still had awesome prizes in the box, by the way, the standard by which we chose what cereal to beg our moms for – and watch Jem and the Holograms and the Muppet Babies (we make our dreams come tru-uuue) and Warner Brothers cartoons and USA Cartoon Express, and wish He-Man and She-Ra would hook up even though they were actually, like, siblings or something.
 There were also the non-cartoon exceptions, like Pee-Wee’s Playhouse and Punky Brewster.
 On regular days, we watched PBS: Reading Rainbow, 3-2-1 Contact, Mr. Rogers, Sesame Street.
 And even that wasn’t an all-day lineup – which left us plenty of time to get outside and play.

 3. We could just get out and go.

 Back in those days (*insert wistful stroking of long white beard*), if we were gone for hours, well, our moms just figured somebody in the neighborhood was feeding us a bologna sandwich and a Capri Sun for lunch.
 We’d ride all over the place on our banana seat bikes without a care in the world.
 We’d convene at the house of whoever’s freezer was stocked with Otter Pops, and we’d sit in the yard or on the stoop slurping them down with gusto, even though the package felt like glass shards against the sides of our mouths as we tried to suck out every last drop of juice.